DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

 MENTAL HEALTH AND SEX ADDICTION DISORDER

 Sex addicts depend on using sex like a drug to manage their lives.
-Acting out sex, preoccupying with sex, consuming pornography, masturbation, and experiencing sexual arousal and orgasm, sharply increases levels of endorphins (promoting a state of feeling great, elated, mildly euphoric), oxytocin (promotes feelings of love, cosiness, bond), adrenaline (promotes up-surges of alertness, ‘aliveness’, anxiety, pleasure enhancing), and serotonin (promotes feelings of being emotionally calm/stable).
+Acting out sex and pornography significantly increases neurotransmitter activity, namely dopamine (feeling motivated), endorphins (promoting a state of feeling great, elated, mildly euphoric), oxytocin (promotes feelings of love, cosiness, bond), adrenaline (promotes up-surges of alertness, ‘aliveness’, anxiety, pleasure enhancing), and serotonin (promotes feelings of being emotionally calm/stable).

-Physical symptoms experienced by sex addicts, such as headaches, blurred vision, feeling bloated, tiredness, muscle pains, and a general sense of malaise are also ‘self-medicated’ by acting out sex.
+When not acting out sex, addicts may experience physical symptoms such as headaches, blurred vision, feeling bloated, tiredness, muscle pains, and a general sense of malaise.

 HOW COMMON IS SEX ADDICTION?